suryakala1508/campaign-events/NOTES.md

 - The maximum size of a single `POST/events` request is not mentioned.

-- If single event is malformed or invalid,should we reject the entire batch or only mark that particular event as valid?

 ## 4.Questions I would ask the PM if i could

 - When a duplicate event is received ,should i treat it as a succesfull no-op ,or should the API return that indicates it was already processed.